HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ## How much JavaScript do we load?

-To measure is the key towards improvement, they say.
+They say that "to measure is the key towards improvement".
 To improve the usage of JavaScript in our applications, we need to measure how much of the JavaScript being shipped is actually required.
 Let's dig in to understand the distribution of JavaScript bytes per page, considering what a major role it plays in the web setup.

-{# TODO - "To measure is the key towards improvement, they say." - is this a quotation or a reference to something? the phrasing implies it #}

 {{ figure_markup(
   image="javascript-bytes-per-page.png",